SPORTS MASSAGE SYDNEY

 Drinking plenty of water before Infinite Health's sports massage Sydney session will reduce any post-massage soreness or discomfort.
-Without proper hydration, your blood flow might be sluggish, reducing the effectiveness of the massage itself.
+Without proper hydration, your blood flow might be sluggish, reducing the effectiveness of the deep tissue massage itself.
 Frequent aches and pains in your muscles are also a sign of dehydration, so it is vital to drink the recommended amount of water daily.

 Be prepared to move around.

 Routine goes hand in hand with progress.
 To get the most out of your sports massage, keep sessions at a frequency that suits you, ensuring you give your body plenty of time to recover between sessions.
-Frequent sessions will help build routine in your muscles and help them heal better.
+Frequent sports massage therapy sessions will help build routine in your muscles and help them heal better.
 Humans are capable of recovering on our own, and getting a massage too often will reduce our ability to do so.
 Ensure you are getting sports massages when you need them most and leave plenty of time before significant matches or races.

 Frequently Asked Questions

 How much does sports massage therapy in Sydney cost?

 The costs of your targeted sports massage will depend on the appointment length and your therapist.